victorvasujoseph/DecesionTreeEvaluation/README.md

 # Result

-Based on the provided plot showing the accuracy of the decision tree model on the training and test sets for varying max_depth, we can draw the following conclusions:
+Based on the provided plot showing the accuracy of the decision tree model on the training and test sets for varying max_depth, we can draw the following conclusions

 ## Initial Underfitting: